Tales unwritten

 Getting back to the main Asteroid Belt: forgetting about a progenitor planet, one might concoct an epic about the little worlds as they are, maybe accepting that they have always been that way, and speculating that life has can spread from one of them to another, by waiting for rare close encounters in order to leap across...
 (For more on this see the Diary, The Rocky Main).

 Now let's get onto the giant planets: terrific potential here.
 Imagine if Burroughs had written sequels to Skeleton Men of Jupiter and fixed them up into a book, as he did with other novellas with great success towards the end of his life.
 I don't suggest that anybody finish the book for him.
 But imagine how great a feast for the reader, if someone could set an epic series on the old Jupiter-with-a-solid-surface, or Saturn, Uranus, Neptune...
-(Uranian Gleams has made a start with Uranus.)
+(In Uranian Gleams and Uranian Throne a start has been made with Uranus.)

 Gravity being the big issue here, one motive for Terran bio-engineering efforts to colonize (say) Jupiter might be if all the low-gravity worlds were already monopolized by Martians who have achieved space travel long before we did... see the discussion in Humanity's Place in the OSS.